ElektraInitiative/libelektra/src/libs/highlevel/README.md

 Elektra * elektra = elektraOpen ("/sw/org/myapp/#0/current", NULL, &error);
 ```

-Please replace `"/sw/org/myapp/#0/current"` with an appropriate value for your application (see [Namespaces](/doc/tutorials/namespaces.md)
+Please replace `"/sw/org/myapp/#0/current"` with an appropriate value for your application (see [here](/doc/tutorials/application-integration.md)
 for more information).
-You can use the parameter `defaults` to pass a KDB `KeySet` containing `Key`s with default values to the `Elektra`
+You can use the parameter `defaults` to pass a `KeySet` containing `Key`s with default values to the `Elektra`
 instance.

-The passed in `ElektraError` can be used to check for initialization errors.
+The `ElektraError` can be used to check for initialization errors.
 You can detect initialization errors by comparing the result of
 `elektraOpen` to NULL:

 ```c